nigelhorne/Log-Abstraction/README.md

 ## messages

-Return all the messages emmitted so far
+Return all the messages emitted so far

 ## debug